ovh/docs/pages/platform/metrics/usecase_analytics/guide.fr-fr.md

 - bugfix
 - anomalies

 To use annotations, you just have to push the value as string into Metrics.
-Only Warp10 protocol allows to do it.
+Only Warp 10™ protocol allows to do it.
 You can also convert a serie into annotations by converting its values into string or boolean.

-Here's an example using an outliers functions called [ESDTEST](http://www.warp10.io/reference/functions/function_ESDTEST/){.external}:
+Here's an example using an outliers functions called [ESDTEST](https://warp10.io/doc/ESDTEST/){.external}:

 ![pattern](images/outliers_1.png){.thumbnail}